About JA

 Leadership

 Mr. James Carroll (Jim), Senior Vice President, Global Government Relations of Honeywell International, is chairman of the Junior Achievement USA board of directors.
 Jack E. Kosakowski is the president and chief executive officer of Junior Achievement.
 Junior Achievement USA board members represent a wide range of businesses and academic institutions around the world.
 In addition, approximately 3,800 board members lead JA Area Offices around the United States.
-Keith Vinson is the President and CEO of JA of Dallas.
+Chris LaTurno is the President and CEO of JA of Dallas.

 Proven Success